sakshamgulati/US-Census/README.md

 The training data set is USCensusTraining.csv and contains all the fields for 25,000 records.
 The test data set is USCensusTest.csv; it contains 7561 records, and is missing the income field

+This was a part of the Group Assignment where we have used Neural Networks to predict whether an individual will earn more than 50k or not.